code4policy/modules/finalproject/project.md

 Since Agile development prioritizes individuals and interactions over processes and tools, and highly values face to face conversations, the scrum meeting should be either in person or via video conference - you may elect to use Slack if scheduling becomes difficult, but that is the least preferred method.
 If you think video conferences are not working, you can make a quick pivot to in-person meetings.

 Please document the date and time of each daily standup meeting for your "process" submission along with whether it was in-person, on skype, or via slack.
-I should see activity on trello during that time.
+I should see activity on GitHub during that time.
 As you say what you did since the last meeting and what you intend to do before the next meeting move the cards to the appropriate column in the board.

 The scrum master will note down the number of points completed at the end of each meeting.

 ### User Stories

-In your trello board, there should be a list containing user stories in this format:
+In your scrum board, there should be a list containing user stories in this format:

 >As a ____
 >